-How anything could beat all of the freedom and abilities I had with Excel?
+How could anything beat all of the freedom and abilities I had with Excel?
 I had spent a good deal of time designing, programming, and refining my own custom template system.
 I could create workout cards for an entire team with just a few clicks per athlete.
 From there it was inputting some data, printing, and finally, sorting the workout cards into the right folders.

 You can come up with impressive templates in Excel, but in the end, the program is for creating spreadsheets, not training programs.

-TeamBuildr, on the other hand, is software made for creating, storing, and sending training programs.
+TeamBuildr, on the other hand, is a software made for creating, storing, and sending training programs.
 When you create a training program in TeamBuildr, you don’t have to spend any time changing the layout or adding visuals to help athletes better understand their workouts.
 When you start working in TeamBuildr, you’re immediately creating a program that’s instantly usable without wasting time on formatting.

-Two features that save you the most time creating programs in TeamBuildr are
+Two features that save you the most time creating programs in TeamBuildr are:

-Exercise bank tagshelp you filter and instantly searching your exercise bank as you type.
-Instantly searching a predefined exercise bank is possible in Excel, however you’ll have to take some time on the front end creating categories of exercises, then filling in each list with specific exercises, and finally setting up drop-down lists and data validation references for each cell that needs to be able to access the exercise bank.
+These help you filter and instantly search your exercise bank/database as you type.
+Instantly searching a pre-defined exercise bank is possible in Excel, however you’ll have to take some time on the front-end creating categories of exercises, then filling in each list with specific exercises, and finally setting up drop-down lists and data validation references for each cell that needs to be able to access the exercise bank.

-No printing workout cards.We can’t forget the biggest benefit of TeamBuildr.
+We can’t forget the biggest benefit of TeamBuildr.
 This not only saves time, but it saves on paper and printing costs.
 I’ve talked to several coaches who have easily received approval to purchase TeamBuildr from their administrators by simply explaining how much money it would save over time.